Irregular comparisons

 goed (good)beter (better)het best (the best)

-veel (much / many)meer (more)het meest (the most)
+veel (many / a lot of)meer (more)het meest (the most)

-weinig (little / few)minder (less / fewer)het minst (the least / the fewest)
+weinig (little / few)minder (less / fewer)het minst (the least)

 ver (far)verder (farther / further)het verst (the farthest)